 The US army demolished Alcatraz fortress in 1909 and military prisoners at the time built what would become ‘the Rock.’

 Following rampant crime in the 1920’s and 1930’s, Alcatraz was the perfect symbol for the Department of Justice to show its citizens they were taking crime seriously.

-The prison was categorized as maximum security and minimum privilege and opened in 1933.
+The prison was categorized as maximum security as well as minimum privilege and opened in 1933.

-Alcatraz would be the new home for those who were incapable of reform or who had gained cultural repute.
+Alcatraz would be the new home for those who were incapable of reform or who had gained culture repute.

 Native American Occupation

 Alcatraz prison was finally closed on March 21st, 1963 after almost 30 years of operation.
 Its closure had nothing to do with escape attempts (which we will get into later) and everything to do with finances.

 It simply just wasn’t cost effective to maintain the prison any longer.
 Following the closure of Alcatraz prison, the island was left deserted and abandoned for 6 years.

 In 1969, a group of Indigenous activists known as ‘the Indians of All Tribes’ occupied Alcatraz and raised awareness of the troubles they faced.